xrdocs/xrdocs.github.io/_blogs/Interop_blog_2023.md

 - Software Defined Networking (SDN): Path Computation Element Communication Protocol (PCEP), NETCONF/YANG across SRv6 and SR-MPLS data planes, streaming Telemetry using gNMI and OpenConfig data models.
 - Clock synchronization: Class C, Class D, enhanced SyncE and O-RAN Fronthaul synchronization in mobile open RAN scenarios.

-If you are interested in getting access to more details about the tests and results, download the [EANTC report](https://eantc.de/fileadmin/eantc/downloads/events/2023/EANTC-InteropTest2023-TestReport.pdf).
+If you are interested in getting access to more details about the tests and results, download the [EANTC report](https://eantc.de/fileadmin/eantc/downloads/events/2023/EANTC-InteropTest2023-TestReport.pdf)<base target="_blank">.
 In the coming weeks, Jose Liste, Distinguished Engineer, will post a blog to do a technical deep dive and share some key learnings and best practices.
 Finally, we are planning to host a Cisco Knowledge Webinar on this topic, stay tuned!